Welcome

 Inspired by the Free and Open Source Software for Geospatial (FOSS4G) movement, the code and prose underlying this book are open, ensuring that the content is reproducible, transparent, and accessible.
 Hosting the source code on GitHub allows anyone to interact with the project by opening issues or contributing new content and typo fixes for the benefit of everyone.

-This version of the book was built on GH Actions on 2022-08-09.
+This version of the book was built on GH Actions on 2024-03-10.

-This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+This book is licensed to you under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

 How to contribute?